-6.1 Disassembly
+6.3 Disassembly

-1. Before performing any maintenance, disconnect the driver from its power supply and lock it off line.
+Before performing any maintenance, disconnect the motor/driver from its power supply and lock it out as a safety precaution.

-Lock out power to driver to prevent personal injury.
+Lock out power from driver to prevent personal injury.

 - 2. Close the discharge and suction valves and drain all liquid from the pump. - 3.
 Close all valves on auxiliary equipment and piping, then disconnect all piping. - 4.
 Decontaminate the pump as necessary.